Colex317/citibike-challenge/README.md

 # Analysis
 1. **Most popular start and end stations:**

-   *The top stations in the city for starting a journey for the months of January and June 2020 in descending order were:*
+   ***The top stations in the city for starting a journey for the months of January and June 2020 in descending order were:***

+   Persing Square North is one of the largest stations in the system, and it is just South of Grand Central Terminal, a major railroad and subway hub.
+It makes sense why Persing Square North is one of the top stations.
+   The greenway along the Hudson River is one of the most popular places to ride.
+It offers beautiful water views and a dedicated bike path that is closed to car traffic, making 12 Ave & W 40 St a popular station as this station is in close proximity to the Hudson River
+   Greenway.

    **January 2020:**

    - Pershing Square North